tjdav/coralite/docs/types.md

 # Coralite Type Reference

 This document serves as a comprehensive reference for the type definitions used within the Coralite.
-It outlines the structure, properties, and relationships of core types involved in parsing, rendering, and managing HTML documents, templates, modules, and aggregation processes.
+It outlines the structure, properties, and relationships of core types involved in parsing, rendering, and managing HTML documents, templates, and modules.
 The following sections provide detailed breakdowns of each type, with tables and internal links for easy navigation.

 # Table of Contents